 Eventually, Phil and his wife decided to move back home to Northeast Ohio.
 In between demanding work as a marketing consultant to both small and Fortune 500 businesses, Phil found time to tutor middle school students on his lunch hour.
-He was so inspired by their stories that he left a successful career in the private sector to pay it forward in the nonprofit community; at the same time earning his Executive Master of Business Administration degree from the Case Western University Weatherhead School of Management.
+He was so inspired by their stories that he left a successful career in the private sector to pay it forward in the nonprofit community; at the same time earning his Executive Master of Business Administration degree from the Case Western Reserve University Weatherhead School of Management.

 Phil then joined City Year Cleveland, an education nonprofit that partners with public schools to help keep students in school and on track to graduate, as its executive director.
 He led the organization out of debt, doubled its budget and expanded services to help more students graduate from high school.
 Under Phil’s leadership, City Year has doubled its revenue, grown its operations by 20 percent and one Cleveland school increase its graduation rate from 39% to 73% in five short years.

 Today, Phil is using his business expertise and MBA to serve as the Senior Vice President for Regional and Site Operations for City Year, Inc. He is responsible for all aspects of operations for 28 U.S. sites, including five regional vice presidents, nearly 700 site staff, 3,000 AmeriCorps members and a total revenue budget of $138 million.
 Like the students he serves, he ensures that all City Year sites meet their goals and positions them for long-term success.